-Our analysis in this paper in principle should apply to general self-shrinkers and even singularities of other flows.
-However, we choose to study the singularity modeled by asymptotically conical self-shrinkers for the sake of concreteness and simplicity.
+Our analysis in this paper in principle should apply to general shrinkers and even singularities of other flows.
+However, we choose to study the singularity modeled by asymptotically conical shrinkers for the sake of concreteness and simplicity.

-Firstly, asymptotically conical self-shrinkers form an important class of self-shrinkers.
-In fact, it is not known that whether other types of singularities really exist.
+Firstly, asymptotically conical shrinkers form an important class of shrinkers.
+In fact, it is not known whether other types of singularities really exist.
 Particularly in $\R^3$, L. Wang \cite{Wa2} shows that all noncompact shrinkers are only those with finitely many cylindrical or conical ends, and the asymptotics are smooth.
-Ilmanen \cite{I} conjectured that in $\R^3$, any asymptotic cylindrical self-shrinker is actually a standard cylinder.
-If this conjecture is true, then the self-shrinkers in $\R^3$ can be classified into three classes: compact, cylinder, and asymptotically conical.
+Ilmanen \cite{I} conjectured that in $\R^3$, any asymptotic cylindrical shrinker is actually a standard cylinder.
+If this conjecture is true, then the shrinkers in $\R^3$ can be classified into three classes: compact, cylinder, and asymptotically conical.
 The cylinder is known to be generic.
-Therefore, together with \cite{SX}, we know how to perturb away all types of first nongeneric singularities of MCF in $\R^3$ by generic initial perturbations.
+Therefore, together with \cite{SX}, we know how to perturb away all types of first nongeneric singularities of MCFs in $\R^3$ by generic initial perturbations.

-Secondly, Chodosh-Schulze \cite{CS} proved that the tangent flow of an asymptotically conical self-shrinker is unique.
+Secondly, Chodosh-Schulze \cite{CS} proved that the tangent flow of an asymptotically conical shrinker is unique.
 Therefore, over any compact region, the RMCF can be written as a graph over the limit shrinker for a sufficiently large time.

-Thirdly, asymptotically conical self-shrinkers have some nice properties themselves.
-For example, in \cite{BW} Bernstein-Wang analyzed the spectrum and eigenfunctions on an asymptotically conical self-shrinker, and prove certain nice bounds.
-In Section \ref{SConvergence}, we proved that if the RMCF converging to an asymptotically conical self-shrinker and it models the unique singularity, some geometric quantities converge.
+Thirdly, asymptotically conical shrinkers have some nice properties themselves.
+For example, in \cite{BW} Bernstein-Wang analyzed the spectrum and eigenfunctions on an asymptotically conical shrinker and proved certain nice bounds.
+In Section \ref{SConvergence}, we proved that if the RMCF converges to an asymptotically conical shrinker and it models the unique singularity, some geometric quantities converge.

-Examples of asymptotically conical self-shrinkers are firstly constructed by Angenent-Ilmanen-Chopp in \cite{AIC} using numerical methods, and later Nguyen \cite{Ngu} and Kapouleas-Kleene-M$\phi$ller \cite{KKM} constructed examples theoretically.
-The theory of asymptotically conical self-shrinkers is interesting and has been attracted mathematicians.
-We refer the readers to \cite{BW} for further detailed discussion on asymptotically conical self-shrinkers.
+Examples of asymptotically conical shrinkers are firstly constructed by Angenent-Ilmanen-Chopp in \cite{AIC} using numerical methods, and later Nguyen \cite{Ngu} and Kapouleas-Kleene-M$\phi$ller \cite{KKM} constructed examples theoretically.
+The theory of asymptotically conical shrinkers is interesting and has attracted mathematicians.
+We refer the reader to \cite{BW} for further detailed discussions on asymptotically conical shrinkers.